-The panorama at the east end of Lake Louise from the historical and world-famous Fairmont Chateau Lake Louise is more than ethereal.
+The panoramic east end of Lake Louise away from the historical and world-famous Fairmont Chateau Lake Louise is more than ethereal.
 The view of the mountain-surrounded lake is an international icon and the awe-inspiring visual is overwhelming under sun on this clear, blue-sky day.
 Fairview Mountain, at 2,744 m (9,002 ft), dominates the skyline on the south shore of Lake Louise.
 The location of Fairview Lookout, on the north flank of the mountain, defies detection.

 The Plain of Six Glaciers consumes the west end of Lake Louise.
 On this clear, crisp, winter day, there is an overwhelming and natural compulsion to stand and absorb the magnificent spectacle which assaults the senses and captivates the imagination.
 The long lens of the camera allows closer examination of the details in the turquoise ice in the hanging glaciers.

 Above the north shore of Lake Louise, the Beehives frame the location of Mirror Lake and the incredibly beautiful surroundings at the Lake Agnes Teahouse.

 The wide, flat Lakeshore Trail skirts the north shore of Lake Louise for 2 KM (1¼ miles).
 Horse-drawn sled tours transport blanket-laden passengers along the trail at periodic intervals for those unable or insufficiently equipped to hike the distance.

 Progress along the length of the Lakeshore Trail, gradually truncates to exclude all but the glaciers on 3,423 m (11,230 ft) Mount Lefroy.
 Tucked around the corner are the remainder of the glaciers, primarily around 3,464 m (11,365 ft) Mount Victoria.